IT-REX-Platform/Quiz_service/README.md

 The Self-Assessment Quiz presents users with questions that require free-text responses.
 Users can later compare their answers with correct solutions, similar to flashcards.

+### AssociationQuestion

+In an Association Question, users are tasked with establishing associations between different elements.
+This type of quiz challenges users to match items from two or more columns, identifying correct pairings.

+### ExactAnswerQuestion

+The Exact Answer Question presents users with questions that require precise, specific responses.
+Users need to provide answers that precisely match predefined correct solutions.

+### NumericQuestion

+In a Numeric Question, users must respond with numerical values.
+This quiz type is used for questions that demand numeric answers, such as mathematical calculations or numerical data input.